 You should only create new classic zones if your organization has any of the following requirements:

-- You must support older versions of the Centrify UNIX agent.
+- You must support older versions of the Centrify Agent for *NIX.

 - You have a user population with very few or no identity attribute conflicts.